Use the Tab and Up, Down arrow keys to select menu items.

 An exploration of contemporary popular music styles from a range of genres, and their historical significance and wider contexts, including music for film and television, and the rise of music video.

-Students who pass this course will have developed:* A knowledge of topics in popular music including historical, historical groupings and schools, biographical, social, philosophical and technical aspects of popular music compositions, styles and the way the music industry grows and promotes popular music;* Music research techniques including use of music libraries and on-line databases;* Library research skills;* Literacy and tertiary study skills.
+Students who pass this course will: Have a knowledge of topics in popular music including historical, historical groupings and schools, biographical, social, philosophical and technical aspects of popular music compositions, styles and the way the music industry grows, produces, distributes and promotes popular music Music research techniques including use of music libraries and on-line databases; Library research skills; Have developed literacy and tertiary study skills

 MUSA131 or 45 points from the BA Schedule